Patient Guide To Total Hip Replacement

 Although deep vein thrombosis (DVT) can be demonstrated in 50-60% of patients after primary total hip replacement (THR), it is symptomatic in approximately 2%.
 The most severe consequence of DVT is fatal pulmonary embolism (PE).
 Thromboprophylaxis (taking blood thinners) reduces fatal PE by 70% and DVT by 50%.

 Prophylactic (preventive) measures are pharmacological and mechanical.
-Mr. Parminder Singh recommends that pharmacological agents that have anticoagulant properties be administered once per day for six weeks.
-Mr. Singh also recommends mechanical measures, including foot pumps until discharge from the hospital and graduated compression stockings for six weeks.
+Mr Singh recommends a pharmacological agents that has anticoagulant properties to be administered once per day for six weeks.
+Mr Singh also recommends mechanical measures comprising foot pumps until discharge from hospital and graduated compression stockings for six week.

-Yes, you will benefit from ongoing physiotherapy following your hip replacement surgery, particularly during the first 2-3 months after your surgery.
-Mr. Parminder Singh can help you organise this if you need assistance with it.
-With the less invasive techniques, some patients will require even shorter durations of physiotherapy.
+Yes you will benefit from ongoing physiotherapy following your hip replacement particular during the first 2-3 months after your surgery.
+Mr Parminder Singh can help you organise this should you need assistance with this.
+With the less invasive techniques, some patients will require even shorter duration of time with physiotherapy.

 Consulting Locations